 YouTube is popular with just about everybody.

 YouTube is a video-streaming site that enables users and businesses to upload and share videos.
 Videos that have been uploaded to YouTube can also be embedded in websites, shared on blogs, posted to other social media channels and can generally spread far and wide.
+It is also a powerful channel for consumers making purchasing decisions.

 Building an audience